Topological field theories on open-closed $r$-spin surfaces: The open-closed r -spin bordism category

 \subsection{Smooth open-closed bordisms}

 In the following we recall some notions following \cite{Lauda:2008oc}.
+A \textsl{smooth $1$-dimensional manifold with perimeter} is a 1-dimensional manifold diffeomorphic to the disjoint union of closed intervals.
 A \textsl{smooth $2$-dimensional manifold with corners} is a $2$-dimensional manifold such that every point has a neighborhood homeomorphic to an open subset of $\Rb_{\ge0}^2$ and such that the transition functions are restrictions to $\Rb_{\ge0}^2$ of diffeomorphisms of open subsets of $\Rb^2$.
 In the following we will assume that all manifolds are smooth.

 Let $\Sigma$ be a $2$-dimensional manifold with corners and let $p\in\Sigma$.
 Let $c(p)\in\Zb_{\ge0}$ denote the number of zero coefficients in local coordinates $\varphi(p)\in\Rb_{\ge0}^2$, which is independent of the choice of coordinates.
 A \textsl{connected perimeter of $\Sigma$} is the closure of the component $\setc*{p\in\Sigma}{c(p)=1}$.
 A \textsl{perimeter of $\Sigma$} is a disjoint union of pairwise disjoint connected perimeters.
 A \textsl{$2$-dimensional manifold with perimeter} is a $2$-dimensional manifold with corners $\Sigma$ such that every $p\in\Sigma$ is contained in $c(p)$ different connected perimeters.